Is it celiac disease or non-celiac gluten sensitivity?

 Conditons with similar symptoms include irritable bowel syndrome (IBS), Crohn’s disease, intestinal infections, depression and lactose intolerance.

 If exposure to gluten is making you miserable, you don’t have to live with your symptoms.
-Instead, you can visit your doctor so you can make the changes needed to prevent potential damage to your small intestines and live a more comfortable life.
+Instead, visit your doctor so you can make the changes needed to prevent potential damage to your small intestines and live a more comfortable life.

 Related Posts